Housing Policies for Undergraduate Residential Communities

 Each student is prohibited from setting up his/her own wireless access point in their residence hall room.
 These devices operate on the same radio frequencies as the wireless network and may interfere with the proper functioning of the wireless network.
 A student may use most Windows and other handheld devices with the wireless network.
-However, because these platforms are not specifically supported, the OIT Help Desk and the Residence Hall Computer Assistants are unable to provide assistance with these devices.
+However, because these platforms are not specifically supported, the OIT Help Desk is unable to provide assistance with these devices.

 Room assignments are made according to the following guidelines:

 - Unmarried first year students are required to reside in a residence hall, unless living at home.
 If a first-year student leaves the University or is removed from housing for disciplinary reasons, the student must complete a waitlist application (see #5 below).